aifatelescope/datared/book/background-info.md

 More specifically, we will use **forced photometry**, meaning that we perform photometry by placing apertures at specific pre-defined locations of an image, without first "detecting" sources in that particular image.
 These locations are defined in sky coordinates in a reference catalog that we build from a reference image.
 This makes the subsequent analysis particularly easy, as we get consistent photometric catalogs for each exposure.

+In practice, photometry will deliver instrumental fluxes, measured in units of ADU, for each source (or aperture) on an exposure.

 ```{note}
 For the sake of simplicity, we ignore here the effect that distortions have on photometry.
 For the curious: flatfielding links the pixel scale inhomogeneity of the detector to a systematic photometric bias, that in principle needs to be accounted for (either a posteriori or by reprojecting the images on a distortion-free pixel grid).